y-chen/weather-app/README.md

-# Weather App with angular
+# Weather App with Angular

 This is test Weather app developed using Angular using third parties web api.